Health Care-Associated Infections

 life-saving care, they can also put patients at risk for infection.

-MHA is part of the Collaborative Healthcare-Associated Infections Network (CHAIN), which provides hospitals with best practices and guidance for preventing HAIs.
+MHA is part of the Collaborative Healthcare-Associated Infections Network (CHAIN), which provides health care organizations across the care continuum with best practices and guidance for preventing HAIs.
 CHAIN partners developed the Road Map to a

 Comprehensive Health Care-Associated Infection Prevention Program which provides